wkoszek/cweb/README.md

 to this repository, Travis Ci will fetch the source code and try to recompile the project to make sure everything builds fine

+# Copyright

+For the native CWEB stuff and their licensing, see CWEB source code files.
+Everything that I added is distributed with the same license as the CWEB system.

 # Author

 - Wojciech Adam Koszek, [wojciech@koszek.com](mailto:wojciech@koszek.com)